justinyates887/Eldara/content/Special RP Mechanics.md

 **Death Saves**: You control death saves, and do not reveal the result.
 On each roll, recall a memory of the PC and recount it to them.
 (Life flash before eyes).

-**Magic Wielders:** Due to the nature of [[Magic]], only certain races are able to wield magic naturally.
+**Magic Wielders:** Due to the nature of [[The Aetheric Weave (Magic)]], only certain races are able to wield magic naturally.
 Below is a table showing the magic initiatives each race may possess:

 *note: the bard class will not be available in this universe.*